 Children are taught 'phonics' throughout the school.

-Beulah Infant and Nursery school follows the Letters and Sounds programme which we combine with resources from other schemes, such as the use of Jolly Phonics actions during the children's first experience of learning sounds.

-Each year group organises children according to the area of Letters and Sounds which they are learning.
+Beulah Infant and Nursery school use a combination of Read, Write, Inc strategies, the Letters and Sounds programme and resources from other schemes, such as the use of Jolly Phonics actions during the children's first experience of learning sounds.
+Each year group organises children according to the phonic phase that they are learning.
 These groups are flexible according to the children's progress and need.
 The children's progress is tracked regularly and lessons are personalised to meet the needs of all learners.
-Phonics lessons are class based and organised into teacher taught sessions, T.A. led focus groups or independent activities based on the targeted sounds each week.
+Phonics lessons are streamed across year groups and organised into teacher taught sessions, T.A. led focus groups or independent activities based on the targeted sounds each week.